SDarkMagic/cursed-titanfall-docs/docs/modules/Weapons.md

 - Now does significantly more damage against titans as well
 - No longer requires critical hits/weak point damage to hurt titans
 ### R-201
-- Gives the user rockets while rodeoing a friendly titan.
+- Gives the user flightcore salvo rockets while rodeoing a friendly titan.
 Primary usage is to be an anti-titan turret while chilling on a friend :)
+### Alternator
+- Reloading causes the user to phase shift for a portion of the reload based on the percent of the magazine consumed before reloading.
 ### Car SMG
 - Applies knockback when hitting an entity.
 This effect is more noticeable on larger enemies, such as titans
 ### R-97
 - Causes enemies killed by it to explode with the explosion dealing damage equal to 3 times the killed enemies health.
 This means that killing enemies with more health with it will produce higher damage explosions with the same general blast radius.
+### Volt
+- Deals damage when attacking titans regardless of critical hits
+- After dealing 2500+ damage, reloading grants a battery
 ### Softball
 - Increased grenade explosion radius
 - Increased grenade explosion damage